 I graduated from Binghamton State University in 2010 with a B.S. in Biology and a B.A. in Spanish.
 After completing my undergraduate studies, I moved back closer to home and continued on with Romance Languages and Literature Studies in graduate school.
 In 2012, I received my M.A.
 Degree from St. John's University, Queens, NY.
-Since 2012, I have been working toward a Ph.D. in Spanish at the University at Buffalo, where I am currently on my fourth year.
-I am mainly carrying out research toward my dissertation, but I also work as a Spanish language instructor to undergraduate students.
-Therefore, aside from strengthening my knowledge in Spanish literature, I have also familiarized myself with Communicative Language Teaching (CLT) through teaching pedagogy courses as well as numerous pedagogical workshops.
-CLT has oriented my teaching toward a more daily, real-life usage of the language, while reducing its sometimes overwhelming grammatical load.
+Since 2012, I have been working toward a Ph.D. in Spanish at the University at Buffalo.
+At the University at Buffalo, I worked for 5 years as a Spanish language instructor to undergraduate students.
+This upcoming academic year I will be teaching Spanish in a private high school in Queens, New York.

 Undergraduate Degree: SUNY at Binghamton - Bachelors, Spanish/Biology

 Graduate Degree: University at Buffalo - PHD, Hispanic Languages and Literatures

 I enjoy reading, writing poetry and short stories.
 I also like to travel, especially outside of the United States

 What is your teaching philosophy?